-Publication Restrictions - Permission must be obtained from the principal in order to distribute any publications and / materials that are produced either in or out of school.
-The display and distribution of certain written materials which subject a student to discipline include, but are not limited to, materials determined as; vulgar, defamatory or libelous, invading the privacy of another person, offensive to a person's race, religion, ethnic origin or sex, encouraging illegal activity, or violation of school rules.
+Permission must be obtained from the Principal in order to distribute any publications and/or materials that are produced either in-or-out of school.
+The display or distribution of certain written materials which subject a student to discipline include, but are not limited to, materials determined as: causing a material and substantial interference to the education environment; obscene to minors or containing indecent or vulgar language; defamatory or libelous; invading the privacy of another person; offensive to a person's race, religion, ethnic origin or sex; encouraging illegal activity or violation of school rules.